-Quite simply, business valuation is a process and a set of procedures used to determine what a business is worth.
-Sounds straightforward?
-But the devil is in the details – to create a credible business valuation you need knowledge, preparation, and a good deal of thought.
+Simply put, business valuation is a process and a set of procedures used to establish what a business is worth.
+Makes sense, right?
+But the devil is in the details – to do a business valuation that passes muster you need knowledge, skill, preparation, and a good deal of thought.

 Assumptions drive your business valuation results

 To make things interesting, there are a number of ways to measure business value.
 Why such complexity?
-Because business value is seen differently by different people.
+Because people can see and appreciate value differently.

 For example, a business owner may believe that the business value is defined by its contribution to the local community it serves.
-On the other hand, a financially minded investor may gauge a business solely based on its ability to generate desired returns.
+In contrast, an investor focused on financial performance may gauge a business solely based on its ability to provide desired returns.

-Business value does not stand still.
+Business value is a moving target.
 Market conditions change all the time and business people may see greater value in companies as their fortunes shift.
-It is common knowledge that competition for private businesses increases when jobs are scarce as more people enter the business buying market in search of income.
+For example, competition for private businesses increases when jobs are scarce as more people enter the business buying market in search of income.
 This tends to drive up the business selling prices.
 Supply and demand, anyone?

 What is the ultimate test of business value?
-In short, the market.
+You guessed it, the market.
 Beware of oversimplification though.
-It does make a big difference how the company is marketed.
+Market players have their own idea of what a business is worth.
 The selling price for a business presented to a well-funded group of strategic investors is likely to be much higher than even the highest bid at an auction for used equipment.

 Are business value and expected selling price the same?

-Arguably, the reason to figure out business value is to estimate what it would sell for.
-That's the theory.
+One of the main reasons to figure out business value is to estimate what it would sell for.
+In theory, you calculate the number and that's it.
 In practice, the business value could vary quite a bit depending on who wants to know.

 For example, a highly motivated business buyer seeking to replace lost income may pay a premium to get that dream business.
-A financial buyer is the type who plays the low-cost acquisition game.
+A financial buyer makes millions by playing the low-cost acquisition game.